shubham0794x/Udacity-Front-End-Web-Developer-Nanodegree/arcade-game-master/README.md

 ### frontend-nanodegree-arcade-game
 ===============================

 This is Project in part 4 in Frond-End Developer Nanodegree program from Udacity.
-The project utilizes concepts learned from [Object-Oriented JavaScript] and [HTML5 Canvas] courses.
+The project utilizes concepts learned from [Object-Oriented JavaScript] , Functional Programming and [HTML5 Canvas] courses.

 ### HOW TO PLAY